wireapp/wire-server/docs/reference/user/rich-info.md

 ## Limitations {#RefRichInfoLimitations}

 * The whole of user-submitted information (field names and values) cannot exceed 5000 characters in length.
-There are no limitations on the number of fields, or the maximum of field names or values.
+There are no limitations on the number of fields, or the maximum of individual field names or values.

 * Field values can not be empty (`""`).
 If they are empty, the corresponding field will be removed.